Thiraput01/TradingAgents-Gemini/README.md

 python -m cli.main
 ```
 You will see a screen where you can select your desired tickers, date, LLMs, research depth, etc.

-## Implementation Details

-We built TradingAgents with LangGraph to ensure flexibility and modularity.
-We utilize `gemini-2.5-pro` and `gemini-flash-latest` as our deep thinking and fast thinking LLMs for our experiments.
-However, for testing purposes, we recommend you use `gemini-flash-lite-latest` to save on costs as our framework makes **lots of** API calls.

-You can view the full list of configurations in `tradingagents/default_config.py`.